Steve Finnan: Personal life

-Finnan was arrested on suspicion of dangerous driving in June 2005 after his Range Rover ran over an 81-year-old man from Liverpool, who later died of his injuries.
+Finnan was arrested on suspicion of dangerous driving on 14 June 2005, after his Range Rover ran over an 81-year-old man from Liverpool, who later died of his injuries.
 Finnan faced no charges over the man's death, despite his vehicle travelling at 58mph in a 30mph zone.
 Finnan later expressed his sympathy to the man's family.

-In 2015, Finnan was living in London and working in property development.
+In May 2015, Finnan was living in London and working in property development.

-In 2023, the High Court struck out a £6 million professional-negligence claim brought by Finnan against law firm Charles Russell Speechlys in relation to advice over a property dispute with his brother.
-In 2024, he unsuccessfully challenged a costs judgment ordering him to pay around £120,000 to another former firm of solicitors.
-In 2025, UK legal and news outlets reported that Finnan had become the subject of a bankruptcy petition in the Central London County Court, based on an unpaid five-figure costs order arising from the same dispute, and that a High Court judge later described his attempt to appeal directions in the petition as “totally without merit” and “completely hopeless”.
+On 4 December 2023, the High Court struck out a £6 million professional-negligence claim brought by Finnan against law firm Charles Russell Speechlys in relation to advice over a property dispute with his brother.

+On 20 August 2024, he unsuccessfully challenged a costs judgment ordering him to pay around £120,000 to another former firm of solicitors.

+On 18 November 2025, UK legal and news outlets reported that Finnan had become the subject of a bankruptcy petition in the Central London County Court, based on an unpaid five-figure costs order arising from the same dispute, and that a High Court judge later described his attempt to appeal directions in the petition as "totally without merit" and "completely hopeless".